memgraph/docs/docs/tutorials/migrate-relational-database.md

 ```

 If we do not define the data type of a property, it will be string.
 Let's adjust
-the query for products so that the products' price is imported as a float.
+the query for products so that the products' price is imported as float.

 ```cypher
 LOAD CSV from "/product.csv"